Electronic Health Records (EHR) have transformed the medical industry. Here is how EHRs have proven to benefit doctors and patients alike.

 There are certain professions where wrong decisions do not lead to severe consequences – healthcare is not one of them.
 Doctors do not always have the luxury of fixing their mistakes or righting their wrongs.
 A slight misinterpretation or miscalculation can be deadly.
 The decisions made on a daily basis are often the difference between life and death.
 Doctors depend on the information in a patient’s health record to be able to fully recognize and address all aspects of the situation.
 Needless to say, it is crucial for the information at hand to be entirely accurate in order for the correct decision to be made.

 “It does not matter whether the deaths of 100,000, 200,000, or 400,000 Americans each year are associated with PAEs (preventable adverse events) in hospitals.
 Any of the estimates demands assertive action on the part of providers, legislators, and people who will one day become patients.
-Yet, the action and progress on patient safety is frustratingly slow; however, one must hope that the present, evidence-based estimate of 400,000+ deaths per year will foster an outcry for overdue changes and increased vigilance in medical care to address the problem of harm to patients who come to a hospital seeking only to be healed.”
+Yet, the action and progress on patient safety are frustratingly slow; however, one must hope that the present, evidence-based estimate of 400,000+ deaths per year will foster an outcry for overdue changes and increased vigilance in medical care to address the problem of harm to patients who come to a hospital seeking only to be healed.”

 EHRs have proven to be one of those assertive actions that James solicits.
 According to the Soliant article listed above, hospitals using EHR systems have a 3-4% lower mortality rate than those that don’t.
-From a broad perspective this may not seem like much, but this shows that thousands of lives can be saved each year in the U.S. alone simply by implementing EHRs in all hospitals.
+From a broad perspective, this may not seem like much, but this shows that thousands of lives can be saved each year in the U.S. alone simply by implementing EHRs in all hospitals.

+The electronic landscape is consistently changing in the healthcare world.
+This is why eMedCert created AHA adhering online courses ACLS, PALS, and BLS.
 Start your course today!
 Contact us for more information or visit our website.